MYTH #1: It’s only abuse if it’s violent.

 - Try to be as specific as you can.
 For example, instead of saying, “The parents are not dressing their children right,” say something like, “I saw the child running outside three times last week in subzero weather without a jacket or hat.
 I saw him shivering and uncomfortable.
 He seemed to want to come inside.”
 However, remember that it is not your job to “prove” abuse or neglect.
 If suspicions are all you have, you should report those as well.

 - Understand that you may not learn of the outcome.
-Due to confidentiality laws in Australia, unless you are a mandated reporter in an official capacity, you probably won’t be updated by Child Protective Services (CPS) about the results of their investigation.
-The family may not broadcast that they have been mandated services, either—but that doesn’t mean they are not receiving them.
+Due to confidentiality laws in Australia, unless you are a mandated reporter in an official capacity, you probably won’t be updated by Child Protective Services (CPS) about the results of the investigation.
+The family may not broadcast that they have been mandated specific services either—but that doesn’t mean they are not receiving them.

 - If you see future incidences, continue to call and report them.
 Each child abuse report is a snapshot of what is going on in the family.
 The more information that you can provide, the better the chance of getting the best care for the child.